 Enter that address into Tinderizer and click next to generate the bookmarklet.

 Drag that huge “Send to my Kindle!” link, by clicking and holding, right up to your browser toolbar.

 Once the bookmarklet is in place, you can click it while reading any article you wish to send to your Kindle.
 When you do so, you’ll see a little notification window in the upper left corner telling you what’s going on:

-One Click Sending + Archiving with Instapaper
+One Click Sending with Instapaper or Pocket

 Although the default font setting is slightly different than Tinderizer, it’s still cleanly formatted and easy to read.
 Even better yet, the easy-to-browse compilation files make it super simple to catch up all the articles you’ve save throughout the day/week without opening and closing dozens of individual files on your Kindle.